 How to Pay for HGV Training

 Training to become a professional HGV driver or PCV driver will probably require some financial planning.
 Students may be able to receive funding assistance from employers or government schemes such as Career Development Loans (CDL) and Skills for Logistics.
 It is also worth making contact with local HGV training companies to discover if any regional or localised funding is available.

-If I pass C and C+CC, what are my chances of finding work?
+If I pass C and C+CE, what are my chances of finding work?

 There is LGV driving work available.
 You just have to work that much harder to get a start.
 Currently some employers require 2 years experience before offering any work.
 It’s not like that everywhere but it is harder for new entrants.
 If you put in enough (right) effort you will get a start though.

 What’s the minimum age for driving a lorry?